Course Number and Title: MAT 129 Math for Health Sciences

 See Core Curriculum Competencies and Program Graduate Competencies at the end of the syllabus.
 CCPOs are linked to every competency they develop.

 Upon completion of this course, the student will:

-- Perform arithmetic operations without a calculator.
+- Perform arithmetic operations.

 - Use order of operations to evaluate expressions involving integers, fractions, and decimals.

 - Round and write numbers using health science standards.

 - Convert between and within the metric and household systems.

 - Use a multi-step process to convert between and within the metric and household systems.